AnthonyAnicotte/game_of_life/README.md

 - No error handling for maps and argument [COMING SOON]

 Update Log:

+April 3rd, 2019:
+- New functionnality: Add an integer after the map argument to precize the GPS

 April 2nd, 2019:
 - First push of the project without error handling